cart/bevy/crates/bevy_asset/notes.md

 ### Maybe before PR

+* (give this a try and see how easy it is for pr) Asset _unloading_ and _re-loading_ that allows handles to be kept alive while unloading the asset data itself
+    * Being able to kick off re-loads (that re-validate existing handles) seems useful!
+    * How would events be handled here?
 * Consider reframing meta to be slightly less confusing:
     * loader, if present means the asset can be loaded directly (optional, provided processor exist)
     * processor, if present means the asset can be processed ... do not reuse loader.